Chapter 6:

 “Great!
 Don’t need all the details.”
 She grabbed my hand and pulled me down the main street of the town.

-Sights like a dwarf and a human arguing over the price of a loaf of bread; some kind of man with bat ears with large pieces of cotton wadded up in them; an elf sitting on top of one of the buildings with something that looked like a fiddle and singing.
+My eyes were quickly assailed with all kinds of information that I was sure would make logical sense to me eventually.
+There were sights like an elf and a human arguing over the price of a loaf of bread; some kind of man with bat ears with large pieces of cotton wadded up in them; another elf sitting on top of one of the buildings with something that looked like a fiddle and singing.
+I realized that I should have paid more attention to my father's bedtime stories.

 “W-wait, why does he have bat ears?
 And how can I hear the fiddle music over the rest of the noise?
 And why is–”